SUPScientist/supscientist.github.io/_posts/2018-07-02-education-resources.md

 3. Immediately prior to the industrial revolution, average surface ocean pH was 8.2.
 Although this is only a decrease of 0.1 on the pH scale, why might it have a large impact on calcifying organisms?
 To answer this better, compare the concentration of the ions when the pH is 8.2 compared to 8.1.

+4. The graph above is based on a "static" or unchanging value of total dissolved inorganic carbon.
+However, we know that total dissolved inorganic carbon concentrations are increasing globally due to the influx of anthropogenic/human-made CO<sub>2</sub>.
+How do you think the lines on this graph might change as total dissolved inorganic carbon concentrations continue to rise?
+Do you think all of the lines will change in the same way?

 ### Additional Resources and Acknowledgments
 To see the equations I used to generate the graph above, you can visit my Jupyter Notebook with the associated code [here](https://github.com/SUPScientist/Website-Analysis/blob/master/Teaching-Resources/Marine%20CO2%20Equilibria%2C%20Static.ipynb).